Graduate School Planning

 Freshman and Sophomore Year

 While it may feel a bit early to begin thinking about your post-graduation plans, starting to explore your interests, and making plans will help you in your transition to graduate school.
-The earlier you decide what you would like to do after your undergraduate experience, the sooner you can start researching key information for graduate school.
+The earlier you decide what you would like to do after you graduate, the sooner you can start researching key information for graduate school.
 A few action steps you can take throughout these foundational years are:

 1. Begin exploring your career interests early through your courses and by taking assessments like Career Explorer and StrengthsQuest.